Wolox/tech-guides/README.md

 - **Kickoff Guides**: Step by step guide to make a project kickoff.
 - **Highlights**: Links to highlights about the technology.
 Good practices, talks, usefull links and others.
 There is also a [general-highlights](general-highlights.md) file for common highlights.
+- **Open Source**: A list of the open source libraries we made at Wolox!

 ## Contributing